 Here’s a quick video from Edutopia to explain the benefits of this approach.

 |Click for Introduction Video

 Our school adopted Genius Hour as another way to facilitate project-based integrated learning.
 With this model, students spend 20% of their school time working on a project based on their own interests.

 |Click for introduction video

+For example, after reading the story of the Three Little Pigs, generate math questions for the class to solve.
 Invite students to do the same once they get the idea.

 Adapt the questions to your students’ level.